 If you sustained an anesthesia error injury — or if a loved one died — during an anesthesia procedure, it can be extremely difficult to find out the truth about what really happened.
 Injured victims and their families are often met with a “code of silence” and vague answers from medical personnel who are concerned about the legal consequences of speaking up or acknowledging wrongdoing.

 At Ray Gupta & Associates, LLC, we understand the complexities of these cases and work with a network of trusted medical experts to uncover the truth about what really happened in your case.
 Backed by decades of experience and a reputation for excellence, we will aggressively pursue compensation for your losses, including medical bills, pain and suffering, lost wages, and other damages.

 Contact Our Anesthesia Error Lawyer For Help

 If you or a loved one was injured, a lawsuit for hospital negligence may be able to get you the financial compensation and measure of justice you deserve.
-The experienced attorneys at Ray Gupta & Associates can help.
+The experienced attorneys at Gupta Law Group.
 Our law firm represents people and families in Illinois, Indiana and throughout the nation.
 Contact us to schedule a free consultation with a skilled and experienced medical malpractice lawyer.
 Cases are taken on a contingency fee basis – you pay no fees unless we recover damages for you.